8hobbies/react-autonumeric/README.md

 ## Demo

-Feel free to check out the [live demo](https://react-autonumeric.8hob.io/demo).
+There is a publicly available [live demo](https://react-autonumeric.8hob.io/demo).

 ## License